wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 18 shows us how to show files that do not contain a certain word

 * Script 19 shows us how to dispaly all the lines of a directory eith certain charcters

+* Script 20 shows us how to replace certain charcaters with others within a file